da-code-a/da-code-a/README.md

 After about a year and half there, I was picked up by Worthy Financial.
 I worked with them November of 2019 through April of 2021.
 There, I used Python and the Flask web framework to deploy an API on the AWS Lambda service.
 Their product helps regular people make smart investments with a solid return, while also providing capital for small business loans issued throughout the country.

-Currently, I am working as a Site Reliability Engineer for the Sling team at DISH Networks.
-I am helping them modernize their pipelines, ensure downtime is nigh non-existent, and assist the development teams wherever needed.
+Currently, I am working for a wonderful company in the med-tech field and helping others in a community that means very much to me.

 Hobbies
 --